-You can make hot sauce and just store it in the fridge, but if you are like me and enjoy building up a little stockpile to enjoy throughout the year, invest in some bottles and caps.
+You can make hot sauce and just store it in the fridge, but if you are like me and enjoy building up a little stockpile to enjoy throughout the year, invest in some bottles and caps (affiliate link).
 They aren’t expensive and you can reuse the bottles.
-This sauce is shelf stable for 6 months when properly bottled.
+This sauce is shelf-stable for 6 months when properly bottled.

 Homemade Asian Hot Sauce with Thai Peppers

 - 1 teaspoon hoisen

 - 1 cup white vinegar